andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 A short explanation of what is added:

-The added Loopback0 interface is used for overlay peering as we will see a bit later in the BGP summary and routes.
-Then the IP prefix is created and mapped to the route map telling BGP only redistribute the overlay loopback interfaces subnet.
-There is no need to redistribute the underlay peer to peer links as they are directly connected.
-Then all the *EVPN-OVERLAY-PEERS* are added to BGP using their respective Loopback interfaces and AS numbers accordingly.
+All the *EVPN-OVERLAY-PEERS* are added to BGP using their respective Loopback interfaces added in the "BGP underlay section" and AS numbers accordingly.
 Then the EVPN address family is added and the EVPN-OVERLAY-PEERS group is added.
 The same group is negated under the address family ipv4.

 The complete BGP related config on spine 1 looks like this now: